Whether it's a broken bone or a complex, life-threatening illness, the Alberta Children's Hospital cares for more than 100,000 children every year.

 Scientists at the Alberta Children’s Hospital Research Institute are working hard to change these numbers for the better.

 Bone Marrow Transplants: The Alberta Children’s Hospital is the largest Bone Marrow Transplant (BMT) centre in western Canada and the second largest in the country.
 The hospital was the first in western Canada to give a BMT to a child with sickle cell anemia.
+Last year, there were 40 BMTs performed at the hospital to save kids from cancer.

 Surgery: There are more than 10,000 operations at the Alberta Children’s Hospital in a typical year.
 Of those, approximately 20% are on an emergency basis.